da Vinci Robotics

 When it comes to technology, WakeMed is on the cutting edge.
-We proudly use the latest in surgical equipment - namely, the da Vinci Surgical System - offered at both WakeMed Raleigh Campus and WakeMed Cary Hospital.
+We proudly use the latest in surgical equipment - namely, the da Vinci Surgical System - offered at WakeMed Raleigh Campus, WakeMed Cary Hospital and WakeMed North Healthplex.

 If you or a loved one has been diagnosed with a condition that may require surgery, you owe it to yourself to learn about all of your medical options, including the most effective, least invasive surgical treatments available.